 After testing various forms of the feature, Instagram and Facebook today officially launched the option to hide like counts.
 The feature offers the ability to hide other people's likes as well as your own.

 Instagram and Facebook today announced the innovation via a blog post officially announced.
-The new options to hide like counts appear to be server-side changes, as we see the new options on Instagram without updating the iOS app.
-For Instagram, there is a universal toggle to turn off like counts for others, as well as the ability to hide like counts for your own posts.
-As for Facebook, the company stated that the two features will arrive in "the next few weeks."
-In both cases, the option to leave the like and view count as it was before will remain.
-Users will see a new prompt that will take them straight to the new settings.
-Of course, the whole thing can be enabled/disabled at any time.
+The new options for hiding like counts appear to be server-side changes, as we see the new options on Instagram without updating the iOS app.
+For Instagram, there's a universal toggle to disable like counts for others, as well as the option to hide like counts for your own posts.
+Regarding Facebook, the company stated that both features will be released in "the next few weeks."
+In both cases, the option to leave the like and view counts as they were will remain.
+Users will see a new prompt that takes them directly to the new settings.
+Of course, this can be enabled/disabled at any time.
 For Instagram:

 - Go to your profile in Instagram -> sandwich symbol (top right)